aduskett/buildroot-aws-iot/README.md

         - This file contains several environment variables used during the init process.
       - init
         - Automatically set's up the buildroot environment on startup and then runs /bin/bash to keep the docker container running.
-  - aws
+  - external
-    - The aws directory contains several directories used for persistent storage purposes.
+    - The external directory contains several directories used for persistent storage purposes.
         - board:
           - Board specific files and directories.
         - configs:
           - Buildroot defconfig files.
-During the initialization process, the docker init script loops through this directory and applies each config to aws/output.
+During the initialization process, the docker init script loops through this directory and applies each config to external/output.
         - dl:
           - This directory contains all downloaded source packages used in the above configs in a compressed format.
         - output:
-          - The init-script applies each config file found in aws/configs to output/config_name, and then the source code is built in that directory.
+          - The init-script applies each config file found in external/configs to output/config_name, and then the source code is built in that directory.
         - package:
           - Any external packages not in stock Buildroot go here.
         - production: